 Impact of evaluation for scientists and INRAE.
-Individual assessment of scientists has two main outputs: one for INRAE in terms of identification of putative new scientific breakthroughs, and for the scientist in terms of professional trajectory and evolution.
-In short, these two outputs concerns the “evaluation of evaluation”, or the impact of evaluation.
-For the Institute, the evaluation reports drawn up by the researchers represent an unrivalled and very rich database from which quantitative and qualitative analyses could be carried out both to establish the state of play (strengths and weaknesses) at a given moment in the expression of research at INRAE, and to identify opportunities or risks for the years to come.
-INRAE is currently working on i) the questions to which the evaluation data could provide answers, and ii) the tools that will be used to extract and analyze the information.
-For the scientists, ASIRPA's ex-post tools (Joly and Matt 2017) could be adapted to analyze the impact of particular projects on researchers' careers, to help them gain perspective on their career path and impact, and thus clarify their professional future (scientific directions, mission orientation, etc.).
+Individual assessment of scientists has two main outputs: one for INRAE in terms of identification of potential new scientific breakthroughs, and for the scientist in terms of professional trajectory and development.
+In short, these outputs concern the “evaluation of evaluation”, or the impact of assessment.
+For the Institute, the evaluation reports compiled by the researchers represent an unparalleled and highly valuable database from which both quantitative and qualitative analyses can be conducted.
+These analyses serve to assess the current state (strengths and weaknesses) of research expression at INRAE and to identify opportunities or risks for the future.
+INRAE is currently focused on i) determining the questions to which evaluation data could provide answers, and ii) developing the tools to extract and analyze the information.
+For the scientists, ASIRPA's ex-post tools (Joly and Matt 2017) could be adapted to analyze the impact of specific projects on researchers' careers, aiding them in gaining perspective on their career trajectory and impact, thus clarifying their professional future (scientific directions, mission orientation, etc.).

 Towards assessment by interview.
-INRAE has today a roadmap that concerns several items such as integrating elements of scientific integrity on the report of the scientists.
-But it is still difficult to define criteria or indicators for it (Moher et al. 2020).
-One option could be to include an interview between the assessed scientist and the SSC; this might allow to question more deeply how the scientist faces scientific integrity on four main aspects: reliability, honesty, respect and responsability.
-As well, interviews could include other aspects related to soft-skills which are more easy to appreciate by an oral exchange.
-And interviews will be an opportunity to deepen scientific discussions in order as well to help the scientitists in their professional trajectories.
-Even if in the report scientists are invited to mention difficulties, failures they may have encountered, an interwiew is probably more adapted for them to explain these possible delicate situations.
-There as thus many advantages for considering interviews in the process of individual assessement.
-But today, there are at least two obstacles: first, the number of scientists at INRAE (approximately 2,500) is too high to organize such interviews, and second, interviews - by definition - will break the confidentiality rule of assessment.
-However, one intermediate track for setting these interviews could be to select a subset of assessed scientists based for example on a specific period in the career, and thus to accept that for these cases, confidentiality is broken.
+INRAE currently has a roadmap that includes several items, such as integrating elements of scientific integrity into scientists’s reports.
+However, it remains challenging to define criteria or indicators for this integration (Moher et al. 2020).
+One option could be to incorporate an interview between the assessed scientist and the SSC; this approach might allow for a deeper exploration the scientist embodies scientific integrity across four main aspects: reliability, honesty, respect and responsability.
+Additionally, interviews could encompass other aspects related to soft-skills, which are more easy to appreciate through oral exchange.
+Interviews would also provide an opportunity to engage scientific discussions, further aiding scientitists in their professional trajectories.
+Although scientists are encouraged to mention difficulties or failures they may have encountered in their report, an interwiew may be better suited for explaining these delicate situations.
+There numerous advantages to considering interviews in the individual assessement process.
+However, two obstacles currently exist: firstly, the number of scientists at INRAE (approximately 2,500) makes organizing such interviews challenging, and secondly, interviews inherently breach the confidentiality rule of assessment.
+Nevertheless, one potential compromise for conducting these interviews could involve selecting a subset of assessed scientists based on specific career periods, thereby accepting that confidentiality may be breached in these cases.

 Environmental impact.
-Evolution of assessment procedures and criteria is required since it follows the evolution of scientist missions and way of working.
-Professionnal environment is influencing the way scientists do their job.
-A simple exemple is the impact of the Sars-Cov-2 epidemia on in-house working and teleworking.
-But more deeply, the general environmental and societal contexts (not directly linked to science activities) may trigger new ways to consider the job of scientists: at INRAE, some scientists are aware of the impact of their activities on climate change and carbon footprint: they might orientate their plans for experiments that are more energy-friendly, as well as reducing international traveling by air.
-These changes in pratices might affect sizing of experiments and/or international collaborations.
-It is too early to see whether those putative changes will set up on a long term, but this is an example of how assessment procedures might evolve to take into considerations environmental impact of research activities.
+The evolution of evaluation procedures and criteria is necessary as it aligns with the evoluving missions and work methods of scientists.
+The rofessionnal environment influences how scientists carry out their job.
+A simple example is the impact of the Sars-Cov-2 epidemic on in-house work and telecommuting.
+However, on a deeper level, broader environmental and societal contexts (not directly related to scientific activities) may prompt new ways of considering scientists’s role.
+At INRAE, some scientists are mindful of the impact of their activities on climate change and carbon footprint.
+Consequently, they may adjust their experimental plans to be more energy-efficient, reduce international air travels.
+These changes in pratices could affect the scale of experiments and/or international collaborations.
+It is too early to determine whether those potential changes will become long-term practices, but it illustrates of how assessment procedures might evolve to account for the environmental impact of research activities.

-Acknowledgments:
+Conflict of interest disclosure:

+The authors declare they have no conflict of interest relating to the content of this article.
+Denis Tagu was recommender to PCI Zoology and member of the PCI Geomics board till December 2023.

+Funding:

+No specific funding was allocated for this perspective.

 References